HallBlazzar/apispec-helper/README.md

     }
 )
 ```
-If most APIs' response in our application are paginated(e.g., automatically wrapped by backend middleware like [Django REST framework](https://www.django-rest-framework.org/)), then the pagination metadata field, `result_count` / `next_page_url` / `previous_page_url`, will appear everywhere in source code.
-Though we can prevent the issue by create functions or class to help us prevent this kind of duplicated work, we still need to maintain these utilities by ourselves.
+However, in real world, everything won't be that simple.
+For instance, if most APIs' response in our application are paginated(e.g., automatically wrapped by backend middleware like [Django REST framework](https://www.django-rest-framework.org/)), then the pagination metadata field, `result_count` / `next_page_url` / `previous_page_url`, will appear everywhere in source code.
+Though we can prevent the issue by create functions or class for help, we still need to maintain these utilities by ourselves.

-Another disadvantage of the Dictionary approach is we need to lookup fields' definition for different OpenAPI Objects.
-As [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.3.md#parameter-object) shows, there are hundreds of fields among all OpenAPI Objects.
+Another disadvantage of the Dictionary approach is we need to lookup fields' definition for OpenAPI Objects.
+As [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.3.md#parameter-object) shows, there are hundreds of fields among different OpenAPI Objects.
 We need to construct Python dictionaries carefully to prevent us from providing wrong values.
-It is not a trivial work especially if there are hundreds of API Objects or deeply nested OpenAPI Objects defined in our specification.
+It is not a trivial work especially if there are hundreds of OpenAPI Objects or deeply nested OpenAPI Objects defined in our specification.
 We need a better approach can help us manage field types and provide hints/auto-completion when writing specification.

 To address these disadvantage of using Dictionary to represent OpenAPI Objects, **apispec-helper** implements OpenAPI Objects definition with native Python Classes.
 We also provide helper Classes to simplify works when working with OpenAPI Objects and apispec.